 All of which can be done through custom data fields.
 Once you are done, you need to open the resource dialog of every member of your imaginary marketing team and add the correct values of the custom data fields.

-Now, let’s get to setting up the Gantt chart area.
+Now, let’s get to setting up the Gantt chart area of the View.
 That’s where you drag and drop schedule your tasks.
 Which colors would you like to see there?

 If you would like the tasks to be colored by the colors of each individual task, it can be done.
 If you want the tasks to have the color of the project they belong to, it can be done.
 If you want your tasks to be colored by some other characteristic like status, it can also be done.
 If you schedule a task, you’ll see you can change the default blue color.
 If you do that for each task you plan, you’ll have a nice colorful Gantt chart area which makes it easier for you to distinguish who is doing what.